Why your PDF won’t open.

 PDFs are useful file formats — they are typically easy to compress, convert, resize, and more.
 But that doesn’t mean that you won’t occasionally run into a technological snafu here and there.

-So why won’t your PDF open, exactly?
+Frustrated with asking yourself, “Why won’t my computer open PDF files”?
+Let’s figure out exactly why your PDF won’t open.
 There could be a few reasons.
 Here are some of the most common culprits to consider:

 - Your laptop doesn’t have a PDF reader installed.